 The Lamorbey & Sidcup Local History Society and the Royal British Legion Sidcup & Foots Cray marked the 80th anniversary of VE Day with a celebration in music.
 At the front of the United Services Club in Main Road, Sidcup on Saturday 10 May 11am-2.30pm there was live music from the Belvedere Concert Band, Merton Court School Choir and Bexley Music Ensembles.

 Our exhibition 'Sidcup in the Second World War' was on display at the studio on the 2nd floor of Sidcup Storyteller, High Street Sidcup.
 This looked at how the people of Sidcup came together for the war effort.
+This was accompanied by a leaflet about Sidcup in the Second World War which was made possible thanks to a grant from the Allen Grove Local History Fund administered by the Kent Archaeological Society.